 - Pro Plug bit drills the perfect holes for the screw and the plug at the same time.

 - Uniquely designed glue tip puts the glue on the sides of the holes where it’s needed.

 - Plugs that fit perfectly in the holes without the need for trimming later.

 Can you use these on an entire deck, instead of just the perimeter?
-Of course you can, but that’s sure a lot of plugging!
-Rest assured, it has been done many times before and it’s no problem.
+This is not often done because it is so labor intensive and we generally recommend against it.
+Of course, you can, but that’s sure a lot of plugging!
+Rest assured, it has been done before and there are no “systematic” reasons you can’t do it.
 Kits are sold in plug/screw quantities of 100 pc, 350 pc, and 1050 pc.

 BWD 3/8″ Plugs

 Brazilian Wood Depot also makes plugs that can be used in lieu of the Pro Plug System.
 BWD plugs are precisely 3/8″ and can be glued into a hole made with a 3/8″ drill bit.
 The Pros for the BWD 3/8″ plugs are, they are more cost-effective, they are sold independently of expensive Stainless Steel Screws, and you can use your own (more cost-effective) 3/8″ drill bits.
 The drawbacks, as compared to the Pro Plug Systems are, you will need to pre-drill a pilot hole independently of the 3/8″ hole for the plug and you will need to use a bit stopper to create the correct plug-hole depth.